-earth, but reach not that next the heavens.
-Were we free from earthly affections, these gross vapours could not so easily disturb our minds; but if the world once settle in our hearts, we shall never want the fumes of it to fill our heads.
-And as coverous desires will stuff us with foolish imaginations, so they will smother any good thought east into us, as the thorns of worldly cares choked the good seed and made it unfruitful, Mat. xiii.
-22. As we are to rejoice in the world as though we rejoiced not, so, by the same reason, we should think of the world as though we thought not.
-A conformity with the world in affection is inconsistent with a change of the frame of the mind, Rom. xii.
-2.
+so they will smother any good thought cast into us; as "the thorns" of worldly cares "choked" the good seed, and made it "unfruitful."
+(Matt. xiii.
+22.)
+As we are to rejoice in the world as though we rejoiced not, so, by the same reason, we should think of the world as though we thought not.
+A conformity with the world in affection is inconsistent with a change of the frame of the mind.
+(Rom. xii.
+2.)